nabto/nabto-cli/README.md

     └── tunnel_manager.hpp
 ```

-Note that no resources are necessary to install, with the 4.1.0 release these come bundles in the SDK and are automatically installed by the demo app (through `nabtoInstallDefaultStaticResources` in the client API).
+Note that no resources are necessary to install, with the 4.1.0 release these come bundled in the SDK and are automatically installed by the demo app (through `nabtoInstallDefaultStaticResources` in the client API).

 ## Building and running